mmartinez279/AutoEncoder/README.md

 # Conditional Variational AutoEncoder

-This is model can generate generate it's own handwritten digits given a number to generate, and a noise image.
+This is a model that can generate it's own handwritten digits, given a number to generate, and a noise image.

 To view the results of the model's image generation: